 - 1 Should you let your child have a NERF Gun?

-- 4.7 NERF wars are not designed to be played on the highway
+- 2.7 Do not play NERF wars on the highway

 - 5 NERF Guns Are Great for Learning About Firearms